How to Spot 4 Early Signs of Alzheimer’s Disease

 However, early detection and diagnosis of this progressive disease can lead to more effective treatments, prolonged independence, the ability to make personal decisions, and improved overall well-being.

-To help with early detection, here are 4 early warning signs of Alzheimer’s disease that family caregivers should pay attention to.
+To help with early detection, here are four early warning signs of Alzheimer’s disease that family caregivers should watch for.

 1. Challenges in planning or problem-solving

-Individuals may experience challenges when attempting to follow a familiar recipe or manage monthly bills.
+Individuals may experience challenges when following a familiar recipe or managing monthly bills.

-They may find it hard to concentrate and take significantly longer to complete tasks compared to their previous abilities.
+They may find it hard to concentrate and take significantly longer to complete tasks than they did previously.

 2. Difficulty in task completion